williamcotton/empirical-philosophy/articles/from-prompt-alchemy-to-prompt-engineering-an-introduction-to-analytic-agumentation.md

 You'll notice that we had to provide a lot of details about how to use minmax in a tic-tac-toe context in the prompt to get the LLM to generate a correct program.

+This type of leading question is known as **chain-of-thought** prompting.
+A similar methodology is applied to the translation examples themselves in that the variable names and computational steps are very explicit and simple.
+This would be the opposite approach of what is colloquially known as "code golf".

 It took a number of incorrect prompt attempts to get this correct:

 ```